Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Experiment

 \subsection{Ablation Studies}

-\paragraph{Local-aware tokens extraction.} In table \ref{tab:arch}, we present an analysis of the impact derived from modifying the visual transformer within CLIP, a pivotal step towards acquiring local-aware tokens for anomaly localization.
+\paragraph{Local-aware tokens extraction.} In Table \ref{tab:arch}, we present an analysis of the impact derived from modifying the vision attention within CLIP, a pivotal step towards acquiring local-aware tokens for anomaly localization.
 In comparison to the QKV attention mechanism in CLIP, the values (V) extracted from the final layer of the transformer as patch tokens shows basic anomaly localization capabilities.
 Notably, the patch tokens acquired through the residual accumulation of V-V attention across the multiple layers yield promising anomaly localization performance.

 \paragraph{Prompt engineering.} Given the significance of language prompts in steering CLIP toward effective anomaly detection and localization, we undertake an analysis to the prompt engineering.
 The results of this examination are elaborated in Table \ref{tab:prompt}.
-We collect some templates from CLIP to generate several prompts with "$normal\ [class]$" $vs.$ "$abnormal\ [class]$".
-With these prompts, we employ a prompt ensemble strategy to carry out predictions.
 By designing multiple contrastive state prompts, we obtain a dramatic gain in both anomaly detection and localization.
-To keep a unified model, we essentially use generic state words, including pairs "$perfect$" $vs.$ "$imperfect$", "$blemished$" $vs.$ "$unbemished$", and other similar structures.
-Besides, domain-aware prompting enables the direct adaptation of text tokens to diverse data distributions, making a substantial contribution to the overall improvement in performance.
+Besides, domain-aware prompting enables the direct adaptation of text tokens to diverse data distributions, making a substantial contribution to the improvement in performance.